erg-lang/erg/doc/EN/API/types/classes/List(T,N).md

-# Array T: Type, N: Nat
+# List T: Type, N: Nat

 `[T; N]` is syntactic sugar. `N` can be emitted (`[T; _]`).